boltops-tools/terraspace-dockerfiles/README.md

     docker pull boltops/terraspace:amzn2
     docker pull boltops/terraspace:ubuntu

-## Using Credentials in Docker Container
+## Run Terraspace in Docker Container

 You probably want to test your cloud credentials.
 One way to do this is to mount your credentials as a volume.
 Example: